Unirep/Unirep/packages/core/README.md

 ---

 ## 💡 About Unirep
 **UniRep** is a *private* and *non-repudiable* **data system**.
-Users can receive attestations from attesters, and voluntarily prove that they have at least certain amount of data without revealing the exact amount.
+Users can receive attestations from attesters, and voluntarily prove facts about their data without revealing the data itself.
 Moreover, users cannot refuse to receive attestations from an attester.

 ## 📘 Documentation